metarom/af-skann-landing-page/README.md

-# Simple iframe broadcaster for our company.
+# A simple iframe broadcaster.
 Feel free to use it yourself.
 There are buttons to change the iframe view.